Does any of this feel familiar?

 - And what’s the worst that could happen if I don’t do it?

-If it’s a big thing you’re procrastinating on, travel way into the future.
 You’re old now, and looking back on your life.
 How you will feel if you never made that art, launched that business, tried that idea, took that risk?
 What would you regret more: trying and failing, or never trying at all?
 Do you really want a life only half-lived?

-2. Are you delaying for a reason?
+5. Check in: are you delaying for a reason?

 Sometimes, we actually need a pause, to help us hear that quiet, calm voice deep within us, warning that something is off.
 Perhaps your instincts are telling you that the email you’re about to send will cause more problems than it solves.
 Or you don’t want to publish that blog post because it isn’t quite right, yet.